Researchers dig into Canadian North to understand carbon storage in permafrost | CBC News

 Scientists have long suspected thawing permafrost is bad news for the environment.

-A new study, recently published in Nature Communications, looks to understand how carbon locked in the frozen ground is released into the atmosphere by studying core samples from across Northern Canada.
+A new study, recently published in Nature Communications, looks to understand how carbon locked in the frozen ground is released into the atmosphere by studying core samples from across northern Canada.

 "This study has really augmented the knowledge of the permafrost carbon pools across a large swath of Canada that was previously ... never examined before," said Melissa Lafrenière, the study's principal investigator.
 The study was written and led by Julien Fouché with Queen's University.